egginsect/sdcn/traffic_sign_classifier/writeup.md

 I also normalized the image data because neural networks does better on normalized inputs which not deviate from zero too much.

+Since traffic signs usually lies in centers of images, I crop images at center and rescale to original size.

-I decided to generate additional data by the following data augmentation techniques
+In order to make model more robust to distorted or poor-quality images, I decided to generate additional data by the following data augmentation techniques:
+* Random roate by -20 to 20 degree
+* Random brightness
+* Random contrast

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.
 Based on LeNet, I add few layers according to VGG16 to make the model more complex.
 To make training faster, I use SELU activation to make inputs of layers normalized.
+Normalized inputs make the optimization faster since the gradient updates in different coordinates are more uniform.
 My final model consisted of the following layers:

 Layer         		|     Description	        					|